Beethoven (franchise): Beethoven's 3rd (2000)

 In Beethoven's 3rd, the dog is sent across the country in an RV to attend a family reunion.
 While George and his family are in Europe, Beethoven is riding with the relatives of the Newtons led by George's brother Richard (Judge Reinhold) as the family avoids criminals that are after a DVD copy of The Shakiest Gun in the West that has a computer code hidden in it.
 Beethoven's 3rd was released on July 25, 2000.

 Beethoven's 4th (2001)

-In Beethoven's 4th, Beethoven accidentally gets his head stuck in the toilet, where he sent to doggy school convincing himself that Henry doesn't like him anymore.
-When he switches places with Michael, a Spanish dog who has mysterious manners, he gets taken to the pound.
-Beethoven escapes from the pound and meets Anthony, a self-running hamster, Oogie, a frog who had been abandoned for many months, denny, a runaway elephant from the zoo, and a lemur, ducky Jr who becomes friends as they break on an adventure in the City to return home.
+In Beethoven's 4th, Beethoven accidentally switches with another St. Bernard named Michelangelo who comes from the Sedgewick family, and is pampered and well-behaved.
+Beethoven tries to find a way to get home, while a butler who works for the Sedgewick family wants to kidnap Michelangelo for ransom.
 Beethoven's 4th was released on December 4, 2001.

 Beethoven's 5th (2003)

-Sara takes Beethoven to visit her oddball uncle.
-The last installment of the original storyline.
-Beethoven's 5th was released on December 2, 2003.
+Sara takes Beethoven to visit her oddball uncle in the old mining town Quicksilver, where they discover the hidden treasure while also facing two bank robbers who want it too.
+The last installment of the original storyline, Beethoven's 5th was released on December 2, 2003.

 Beethoven's Big Break (2008)

-The first installment of a new storyline.
-Beethoven becomes a movie star.
+A reboot of the series where Beethoven becomes a movie star.
 Beethoven's Big Break was released on December 30, 2008.